pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ## Before you begin

-To ensure that your component and its resources will be displayed here you need:
+To ensure that your component and its resources are displayed, you need:

 1. A YAML file describing your component.
-2. All resources created for your application specify a label `'app.kubernetes.io/part-of'` with your application's name.
+2. All resources created for your application must specify a label `'app.kubernetes.io/part-of'` with your application's name.

-Following you can see the alternatives to generate the required files.

 ### Automated options

-We offer two options to speed up the process of seeing your application's resources:
+We offer two options to speed up the process of displaying your application's resources:

-1. [Tanzu Developer Tools for Visual Studio Code](../../vscode-extension/about.md): can be used to automate the creation of the component's YAML and its resources; for information about the YAML files, see: [Get set up with Snippets](../../vscode-extension/usage-getting-started.md)
+1. [Tanzu Developer Tools for Visual Studio Code](../../vscode-extension/about.md) can be used to automate the creation of the component's YAML and its resources.
+For information about the YAML files, see [Get set up with snippets](../../vscode-extension/usage-getting-started.md).
-2. Use [Application Accelerator](application-accelerator.md): you can use **TAP Initializer** to generate the required files.
-You can access it through the TAP GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize`
+2. Use [Application Accelerator](application-accelerator.md).
+You can use **TAP Initializer** to generate the required files.
+You can access it through the Tanzu Application Platform GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize`.

 ### Manual process